dereuromark/cakephp-ide-helper/docs/README.md

 Tip: Use it together with `-v` (verbose) to get more information on what files got processed.

+## Removing outdated annotations
+NEW: With `-r`/`--remove` there is now basic support for finding and removing outdated annotations.
+Please use this only after normally running and commiting your annotation changes to be sure you can review and verify the changes.
+This feature is still in a very alpha phase.

 ## Continuous integration support
 The tool can also be run like the coding standards check in your CI.
 This way no annotation can be forgotten, when making PRs for your project.